Best P-90 pickups 2026: Rejuvenate your guitar tone with a fresh set – here's my picks covering a range of prices and styles

 Seymour Duncan is arguably the most popular and well-known electric guitar pickup designer ever – and with their decades of experience, knowledge and thirst for better tone, Seymour Duncan is our go-to place for epic-sounding P-90s.

-While we had a lot of P-90s we could choose from, our top pick has to be the Antiquity.
+While I had a lot of P-90s to choose from, my top pick has to be the Antiquity.
 This vintage reissue pickup has been a guitar modders staple since the '90s and is a firm favourite among vintage guitar chasers.

 2. Fishman Fluence Greg Koch P-90